Squeaky Flotilla

 Still yet, domains such as

-target Plala employees without adhering to either of the previously mentioned patterns.
+host Plala campaign pages without adhering to either of the mentioned patterns.